sjelms/bibtex-to-markdown/titles/@Pursell2007-xe.md

 ---

 > [!bibliography]
 > Pursell, Carroll.
-Unknown Year.
-“The Machine in America -  A Social History of Technology.” "[[Johns Hopkins University Press]]"
+2007.
+“The Machine in America: A Social History of Technology.” [[Johns Hopkins University Press]]